nick-ang/nick-ang/README.md

 <h1 align="center">Hi 👋, I'm Nick!</h1>
 <h3 align="center">A software developer from Australia</h3>

-- 🔭 I’m currently working on [all in one productivity solutions such as my very own app called Saver](https://www.monosaver.com)
+- 🔭 I’m currently working as a Software Engineer at Afterpay and on [all in one productivity solutions such as my very own app called Saver](https://www.monosaver.com)

 - 🌱 I’m currently learning **Java, Kotlin, Spring, React, AWS, Data Structures and Algorithms, Test Driven Development**